 In most cases, surgery for inverted nipples can be done on an outpatient basis.
 Patients can opt for local anesthesia, local anesthesia with sedation, or general anesthesia.
 The surgery can also be done in conjunction with a breast augmentation procedure.

 After I have drawn out the nipple, I will then make a small incision at the base of the nipple, which does not sever the milk ducts.
 Once the cause of the inversion has been determined, and the fibrous bands tethering the nipple have been properly released, vertical incisions are made parallel to the milk ducts instead of across, if possible.
 This may spare some of the milk ducts so that patients with Grade I or Grade II nipple inversions may later be able to breastfeed.
-Internal, dissolvable sutures are then placed from the 12 o’clock to the 6 o’clock and the 3 o’clock to the 9 o’clock positions.
+Internal, dissolvable sutures are then placed from 12 o’clock to 6 o’clock and 3 o’clock to 9 o’clock positions.
 This helps anchor the nipple in the proper everted or outward-facing position.

 Inverted Nipple Surgery Recovery and Results

 Recovery is generally quick, usually taking no more than two to three weeks.
 The most common side effects following surgery will be swollen and tender nipples.
 Scarring is generally relatively minimal and will not be visible with bathing suits or low-cut tops.
 However, it may take the nipples up to a month or two to settle into their final shape.

 Inverted nipples can affect more than just a woman’s feelings about her appearance, her sexuality, and her ability to breastfeed.
 They can also have other health consequences as a result of constant rashes and infections.
 For patients with inverted nipples, this simple surgery can go a long way toward improving their appearance, self-esteem, and general breast health.